3 Common Approaches to Selecting a Managed Services Provider

 Hiring a Managed Services Provider (MSP) is a significant decision.
-Most businesses take one of three approaches:
+Most businesses take one of three approaches when choosing an MSP:

 - Send out a “Request for Proposal” (RFP) to multiple MSPs in the area, assemble a team to evaluate the responses, and make a group decision on which IT provider is the best fit.

 - Designate one person to perform the legwork of contacting multiple MSPs for quotes, then attempt to make apples-to-apples comparisons between them so an executive decision can be made on who to choose.

 - Leadership has already identified an MSP they want to work with, often due to a personal or professional connection, then source additional quotes to confirm that the preferred MSP is reasonably within range of the competition before making the pre-ordained selection.

 These are each perfectly valid approaches to selecting an MSP, as each follows a business process that the business is comfortable and familiar with.
 Each of these options can be further tailored to fit the organization’s specific business needs and internal procedures.
 By following an accepted process, you can guarantee a favorable reception by members of the company who weren’t involved in making the decision.

 In our 25 years, Net Friends has received thousands of engagements that follow some variation of these three approaches.
 We’ve made many successful partnerships with customers who use any one of these approaches.
 This article is not a critique or criticism of any selection process, nor do we want to state any preference.